binarymash/aspire-payment-gateway/README.md

 Here's a description of each of the systen resources visible in the dashboard.

 - `payment-gateway` - the payment gateway service.
-- `dynamodb` - an event store for the payment gateway.
 - `keycloak`- an OAuth2 identity server used to issue tokens for securly accessing the payment gateway
 - `fraud-api` - used by the payment gateway, this service provides fraud checks on payment requests.
 - `mock-bank-api` - used by the payment gateway, this service is a mock implementation of the 3rd party bank that will authorise payments
+- if using AWS strategy: `dynamodb` - an event store for the payment gateway.
+- if using AZURE strategy: `cosmos-db` - an event store for the payment gateway.

 #### System Resources Endpoints
 - The published reaource endpoints for the API services bring up the OpenAPI specs for these services.
-- For dynamo-db and keycloak the published endpoints bring up an admin console.
+- For dynamo-db, cosmosdb and keycloak the published endpoints bring up an admin console.

 ### Submitting Payment Requests
 - Open the OpenAPI spec for `payment-gateway` and go to `Make Payment` > `Test Request`